pbtrad/The-Malt-Mention/README.md

 * **Result**: After submitting review, post appears on home page where it should and data successfully passed to post collection in MonogDB.
 Test successful.

+**Edit Review**:

+* **Plan**: I needed to provide the option for users to edit and update their own posts.

+* **Implementation**: Created edit post functionality with proper route and methods.
+The data to be passed to collection with .update.
+Flash message triggered on successful edit.

+* **Test**: After creating and posting a review from a test account, I attempted to update it.

+* **Result**: Post successfully edited and data updated in MongoDB collection.

+**Delete Review**:

+* **Plan**: I needed to provide the option for user to delete reviews posted.

+* **Implementation**: Created functionality for deletion and .remove command to also delete the corresponding data from MongoDB collection.
+Flash message triggered to inform of successful deletion.

+* **Test**: After creating and posting a review with test account, I deleted it with created delete button.

+* **Result**: Post successfully deleted from review page and corresponding data deleted from MonogDB collection.

+**Pop Up Modal**:

+* **Plan**: I wanted to create an age disclaimer and small introduction to website on initial load of the page for new users.

+* **Implementation**: I created a Bootstrap Modal with JavaScript to pop up on new user session using sessionStorage in JavaScript.

+* **Test**: Loaded website from cleared cache in browser to check for modal.

+* **Result**: Modal pops up successfully when new user sees the website.